-- Register each learner to meet with Pearson requirements. - Register each learner on the appropriate programme code, at the start of teaching and prior to any assessment activity. - Provide a mechanism for programme teams to check the accuracy of learner registrations. - Make each learner aware of their registration status. - Inform the awarding body of withdrawals, transfers, or changes to learner details. - Ensure registration data on Edexcel Online is accurate and up to date, including learner 'estimated completion dates'. - Ensure learner entries for internal and/or external assessment are accurate and timely, meeting published deadlines. - Provide a mechanism for programme leads to check the accuracy of individual learner entries. - Ensure that certificate claims are timely to meet Pearson published deadlines. - Audit certificate claims made to Pearson. - Audit the certificates received from Pearson, to ensure accuracy. - Keep all records safely and securely for three years post certification, in line with Pearson Terms and Conditions.
+- Ensure all relevant approvals are in place for programmes being offered, prior to starting delivery and assessment. - Register each learner to meet with Pearson requirements. - Register each learner on the appropriate programme code, at the start of teaching and prior to any assessment activity. - Provide a mechanism for programme teams to check the accuracy of learner registrations. - Make each learner aware of their registration status. - Inform the awarding body of withdrawals, transfers, or changes to learner details. - Ensure registration data on Edexcel Online is accurate and up to date, including learner 'estimated completion dates'. - Ensure learner entries for internal and/or external assessment are accurate and timely, meeting published deadlines. - Provide a mechanism for programme leads to check the accuracy of individual learner entries. - Ensure that certificate claims are timely to meet Pearson published deadlines. - · Audit certificate claims made to Pearson. - Audit the certificates received from Pearson, to ensure accuracy. - Keep all records safely and securely for three years post certification, in line with Pearson Terms and Conditions.

-Registration, transfer and withdrawal procedures:
+Approval, Registration, transfer and withdrawal procedures: